 Honeybees are highly independent.
-They can fly miles for food, defend themselves against attack and survive the harshest of winters, despite being very vulnerable to cold.
+They can fly miles for food, defend themselves against attack, and survive the harshest of winters, despite being very vulnerable to cold.
 But though they are tough, there are some basic things bees need to survive and plenty of problems that can befall them.

-We have looked at What Bees Need.
+We have looked at what bees need.
 These include a nearby source of water for cooling the hive and dissolving crystallized honey.
 They need peace from loud noises and disturbances.
 They need an ample source of nectar and pollen – the closer the better – and they need warm weather in the summer in which they can forage.

-In the winter bees need to keep their body temperatures above 57 F. This means they need shelter and enough stored honey that they can stay inside and keep warm for months.
+In the winter bees need to keep their body temperatures above 57 F. This means they need shelter and enough stored honey so that they can stay inside and keep warm for months.
 They use the remarkable concepts of fat bees and the winter cluster to survive.

 Let’s take a look at the main threats bees face.

-Some context
+Some Context

 Before we dive into these threats, we want to put them in an overall context.